markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

 #### Step 1 : Install Firmata on the Arduino UNO ####

 As the Arduino UNO doesn't natively run Javascript we need to install Firmata on it.
 Firmata provides an API that Johnny-Five uses to control the Arduino UNO over a serial connection.
+In this case we'll use a USB Cable, although it is also possible to use Bluetooth or WIFI (this requires additional hardware).

 To install Firmata onto your Arduino UNO:
 1. Connect the Arduino UNO to your PC using the USB Cable